KontioJuho/multiJGL/README.md

 **Joint estimation of cytogenetic risk-group specific gene networks**

+To illustrate the usage of multiJGL package in real-life scenarios, the first step is to download molecular and clinical data from Xenahub.
-Download clinical, molecular, and  mRNA data using the providedXenaprep function. and define the grouping variable (AMLgroups) for this analysis as an individual-level cytogenetic risk classification (adverse, intermerdiate, favorable).
+This can be done with a built-in Xenaprep function as shown below.
+We also define the grouping variable (AMLgroups) for this analysis as an individual-level cytogenetic risk classification (adverse, intermerdiate, favorable).

 ```r